ashleydavies/Bloggernetes/README.md

 * Localization support.

 More meta features:
-* Create a Helm chart for easy deployment.
 * CI/CD pipeline for building and deploying artifacts.
 * Unit tests for the controller and store.